-SUBJECT WAYS

-Assessment Points

-Students who opt to study GCSE Fine Art, Photography, Graphics or Textiles have two lesson per week.
-AQA GCSE Fine Art is divided between 60% portfolio (Component 1) and 40% Externally Set Assignment (Component 2).
-A sustained project developed in response to a subject, theme, task or brief evidencing the journey from initial engagement with an idea(s) to the realisation of intentions.
+Assessment Points Component 1 - The portfolio / selection of further studies: for the portfolio students must include a sustained project developed in response to a subject, theme, task or brief evidencing the journey from initial engagement with a range of idea(s) to the realisation of intentions.
 This will give students the opportunity to demonstrate, through an extended creative response, their ability to draw together different areas of knowledge, skills and / or understanding from across their course of study.
 A selection of further work resulting from activities such as trials and experiments; skills-based workshops; mini and / or foundation projects.

-The Art Way

-The Art Way is followed in all of our lessons.
+The Art Way The Art Way is followed in all of our lessons.
 It is designed to help students become young subject specialists and has two main purposes: to teach students the vital skills needed to achieve their full potential, and to demonstrate how Art relates to the wider world.